dnvriend/akka-http-test/README.md

 ```

 Please take a look at the [Marshallers](https://github.com/dnvriend/akka-http-test/blob/master/src/main/scala/com/github/dnvriend/Marshallers.scala)
-trait for an example how you could implement this strategy.
+trait for an example how you could implement this strategy and the [MarshallersTest](https://github.com/dnvriend/akka-http-test/blob/master/src/test/scala/com/github/dnvriend/MarshallersTest.scala)
+how to test the routes using the `Accept` header and leveraging the media types.

 # Video
 - [Parleys - Dr. Roland Kuhn - Akka HTTP - The Reactive Web Toolkit](https://www.parleys.com/tutorial/akka-http-reactive-web-toolkit)